artursharykin/ChairBarricade/README.md

 ## Features
 - Use any chair to barricade doors
-- Increases door health by an adjustable amount.
+- Increases door health by an adjustable amount
-- Select door health multiplier in Sandbox settings.
+- Select door health multiplier in Sandbox settings
 - Creates physical barrier with placed chair
 - Door becomes locked from both sides
 - Visual feedback with chair prop against door